 The calculations are shocking, and I am willing to bet that they are not unusual for most people these days.

-Here is the part that seems to shock everyone – my household does not have a cell phone (or a landline, actually).
+Here is the part that seems to shock everyone – my household does not have a cell phone (or a landline, actually, but if we did I would definitely use a company like Eatel Phone Services).
 It has been 2 years since we closed our contracts.
 At first, I felt naked and lost.
-Like a baby forced to give up the pacifier that comforts her when she’s sad, and occupies her when she’s bored.
-Many people tell me the reasons why they could never give up their cells – and honestly, if you don’t want to unplug then don’t – but many of the reasons I hear make me smile, because those things all apply to me too – and I thought them all before we unplugged.
+Like a baby forced to give up the pacifier that comforts her when she's sad, and occupies her when she's bored.
+Many people tell me the reasons why they could never give up their cells – and honestly, if you don't want to unplug then don't – but many of the reasons I hear make me smile, because those things all apply to me too – and I thought them all before we unplugged.
 I have 4 children, children with special needs, in school, multiple service providers, job contacts, babysitters, family, friends… we survived without cell phones when I was a kid and we survive just fine without them today.

 Without my cell phone, I am forced to be more present and “in the moment” with my children, friends, family, and people in general.
 I feel like I am able to be more of the mom that I want to be when I don't get wrapped up in social media while I am out and about.
 I don't check my phone at the playground, the waiting room at dance class, or in the line at the grocery store.
 Instead I watch my kids play if I am not pushing them on the swings.
 I chat with other moms/people in the waiting room, playgrounds, or lines.
 I flip through an occasional magazine.
 I have plenty of time to be social on the phone/online when I am home – during nap times and bed times and when I designate “work” time (still a balance for sure)!